 The Thunder of Engines

-On bank holiday Monday an event took place at the East Kirby Lincolnshire Aviation Heritage Centre which combined peoples love for fast, exciting cars with stunning World War 2 aircraft.
-Everything was covered here; muscle cars, racing cars, supercars and of course classic cars.
+On Bank Holiday Monday an event took place at the East Kirby Lincolnshire Aviation Heritage Centre which combined people’s love for fast, exciting cars with stunning World War 2 aircraft.
+Everything was covered here; muscle cars, racing cars, supercars and, of course, classic cars.

 Only living 15 minutes away it seemed a bit daft to miss out on this opportunity, particularly for the aircraft.
 Whilst I live near the Battle of Britain Memorial Flight I very rarely go out and actually take pictures of them for some reason or another.
-The event itself was fairly cheap to get into and provided entertainment for the whole family.
+The event itself was fairly inexpensive to get into and provided entertainment for the whole family.
 A impressive array of metal was on display as you entered the location.
-A couple of brand new BMW M-Sport cars were on display including the rather impressive new BMW M5.
-Some of the classic cars were also great, a collection of immaculate Ford Escort’s Mk1 & Mk2’s were on display alongside legendary Formula One racers from BRM.
+A couple of brand new BMW M-Sport cars were on display, including the rather impressive new BMW M5.
+Some of the classic cars were also great, a collection of immaculate Ford Escort’s Mk1 & Mk2s were on display alongside legendary Formula One racers from BRM.
 There were also a selection of stands on display with Duckworth Land Rover, Bush Tyres and Bridgestone all being represented.